 This is for the organizations who want to control who can access to the system by IP address, Network Segment or device access controlled by firewall.

-8Manage supports different types of security tokens and passwords for 2FA.
-2FA provides an additional layer of security and makes it harder for attackers to gain access to a person's devices and online accounts, because knowing the victim's password alone is not enough to pass the authentication check.
-2FA has long been used to control access to sensitive systems and data, and online services are increasingly introducing 2FA to prevent their users' data from being accessed by hackers who have stolen a password database or used phishing campaigns to obtain users' passwords.
+supports different authenticator apps (e.g., Google Authenticator, Microsoft Authenticator) and different types of security tokens for 2FA to provide an additional layer of security and makes it harder for attackers to gain access to a persons devices and online accounts, because knowing the victims password alone is not enough to pass the authentication check.
+2FA has long been used to control access to sensitive systems and data, and online services are increasingly introducing 2FA to prevent their users data from being accessed by hackers who have stolen a password database or used phishing campaigns to obtain users passwords.

 Single Sign On (SSO) Integration: